igstan/itake-2015/readme.md

 Contains an implementation of Wand's type inference algorithm, in Scala, for a limited subset of Standard ML.

-Check out the last slide in the presentation for a list resources on type inference algorithms.
+Check out the last slide in the presentation for a list of resources on type inference algorithms.